 There are actually two different types of snow phenomena.
 Some snow is dry, while other snow can be wet!
 That’s why you get some which is powdery and solid, or dry, and other snow which is softer and easier to play with.

 The biggest snowflake ever recorded was found in Fort Keogh, Montana.
 The monster flake fell at around 15 inches wide, making it a true record-breaker.
 Speaking of snowflakes, they’re not white – they’re see-through.

 12. The Winter Games started around a century ago.

 The Winter Olympic Games first took place in 1924 and have been a regular fixture in the northern hemisphere every four years, running conversely to the Summer Games.
 As a result of the scheduling, no one from the southern hemisphere has ever bid for the Games.

 Snowflakes will differ from flake to flake, but they are all hexagonal.

 Actually – not all snowflakes are completely unique.
 There have been very rare cases where two snowflakes found have matched up.
 We certainly wouldn’t like to be the ones playing that intense a game of spot the difference!

 You may assume that much of snow is water.
 However, while this can vary, there is actually probably less water in snow than you might imagine.
 It’s thought that only a twelfth of snow, on average, is H2O.

-Do you have any interesting or fun facts about winter that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about winter?
+Share them in the comments below!